whage/docker-presentation/slides/docker.md

 - containers != Docker
 - Docker is a "container runtime": it manages containers for you
-- other container runtimes: rkt, cri-o, podman, others...
+- other container runtimes: rkt, cri-o, podman, others
 - services provided by Docker:
 	- running containers and managing their state
 	- building images, managing remote repositories